rricharz/R65/README.md

 are visible.
 The very early reaction time test game played used the led's on the front panel.
  ![Alt text](original.jpg?raw=true "original")

-Running pong written in Tiny Pascal:
+Running ladders written in R65 Pascal:
 ![Alt text](screen-1.jpg?raw=true "screen-1")

 The graphic basic interpreter has just been started: